push-chain/push-chain-remix-workshop/PushChain/0-welcome/README.md

 Push Chain is the first True Universal Layer 1 blockchain, built as a 100% EVM-compatible Proof of Stake (PoS) chain.
 Deploy your Solidity smart contract once on Push Chain and instantly reach users on Ethereum, Solana, and other supported chains without changing on-chain code.

-## Why Universal Transactions are powerful
+Before we start, let's understand some important concepts of Push Chain.

+## Fee Abstraction and Cross-Chain Execution

-Users can execute your Push Chain contracts from their home chain (for example, Ethereum Sepolia or Solana Devnet) in a single transaction, using their existing wallets and paying fees in their native tokens.
-This removes the need for custom bridges, extra wallets, and complex multi-chain UX.
+Push Chain lets users execute contracts without holding $PC (Push Chain native token).
+Instead, users can initiate transactions from their source chains, such as Ethereum Sepolia or Solana Devnet, and pay gas fees in their native tokens like ETH or SOL.

-For more information about Universal Transactions, see the [Universal Transactions](https://pushchain.github.io/push-chain-website/pr-preview/pr-1067/docs/chain/build/send-universal-transaction/) documentation.
+When a user signs a transaction from a source chain such as Ethereum Sepolia or Solana Devnet, the orchestrator deploys a smart wallet (UEA) on Push Chain for that user, locks the required gas fees in their native tokens, and executes the contract on Push Chain using the signed payload.

+**Your users interact exactly as they would on their home chain**, with no additional steps.

-## Account Types on Push Chain
+## Account Types

 As an EVM-compatible Universal Layer 1 blockchain, Push Chain naturally supports standard Ethereum accounts: